tbk81/100-DAYS-OF-CODE-PY/README.md

 49 - Selenium intermediate

 53 - More selenium and beautiful soup. using bs4 to create lists of elements to then use Selenium input fields and click on links.

+54 - Flask, web server, decorators